-Klevgränd has announced the release of its new percussion plugin Skaka, a sample-based sequencer that supports a fast workflow and at the same time gives the user a possibility to take control over details.
+Klevgränd has announced the release of a new percussion plugin featuring a sample-based sequencer that supports a fast workflow and at the same time gives the user a possibility to take control over details.

-Skaka’s audio engine and sequencer handles samples with a defined musical start, which makes it possible to set the intended timing of each shake in a natural way.
+The audio engine and sequencer of Skaka handle samples with a defined musical start, which makes it possible to set the intended timing of each shake in a natural way.

 Skaka comes with 8 multi-sampled instruments (consisting of ~2500 samples) and 12 independent sequencers.
 The Skaka sequencer and sample player engine are built from the ground up with respect to the needed parameters and features for playing and interacting with percussion sounds.
 Each event added to any of the 12 independent sequencers can control multiple parameters like pitch, velocity (as in how fast the instrument is shaken) and envelope.
 It can also be synchronized to the tempo and playhead position of the host application.